 What is the Pind?

-- Pind loosely translated as a ball of rice or barley flour mixed with milk, honey, and sesame seeds, and the ball symbolically represents the no-physical form of the soul.
+Pind is loosely translated as a ball of rice or barley flour mixed with milk, honey, and sesame seeds, and the ball symbolically represents the no-physical form of the soul.

 Dev Prayag Town

-- The beautiful and godly beauty of this holy town Dev Prayag draws the attention of many tourists and foreigners as well here and according to Hindu legend, Lord Rama and King Dushratha meditated here.
+The beautiful and godly beauty of this holy Devprayag Uttarakhand draws the attention of many tourists and foreigners as well here and according to Hindu legend, Lord Rama and King Dushratha meditated here.
 For the visitors who have faith and devotion in their hearts, they must visit the divine Himalayan town.

 Suggested Read – Raghunath Temple: A divine shrine of Lord Rama